marcjulianschwarz/obsidian-vault-blog/Posts/gurobi.md

 Constraint five adds capacity constraints to the model.
 As stated before, `M` will either not have a bound or have specific capacity restrictions.

-The last three positivity constraints make sure that the ma no negative amounts of products can be produced or stored.
+The last three positivity constraints make sure that the machines don't produce negative amounts of products and that the storage does not contain a negative amount of stored products.

 ```python
 # Stored products from the previous month plus the number of products produced in the current